Jemma Donovan: Career

-Donovan was 12 years old when she appeared as Pippa the bully in the BBC television film Mr Stink, which was adapted from the David Walliams book of the same name.
+Donovan was 12 years old when she played Pippa in the BBC One television film adaptation of the David Walliams children's book Mr Stink.
 Donovan said working on the film made her fall in love with acting.
 In 2015, Donovan played Maddy Bastière in the French-American dark comedy-drama series Spotless, which was distributed by Netflix internationally.
 She spent six months filming the series and she called it one of the best experiences of her life, as it taught her a lot about the industry.
 She admitted that she did not want to go back to school afterwards.
 Donovan relocated to Australia in 2018, where she went on a number of auditions arranged by her father's agent, including for Home and Away.

 Donovan's final audition was for the long-running soap opera Neighbours.
 Her father, grandfather, and aunt had all previously starred in the serial.
 She originally auditioned for the role of Roxy Willis, but producers felt she was not right for the part and it eventually went to Zima Anderson.
 Donovan was also unsure about being able to portray Roxy having read the "raunchy" scripts.
 Producers later created the character of Harlow Robinson and Donovan was cast in the role.
 Harlow's storyline resembled Donovan's own move from the UK to Australia.
 Of joining the cast, Donovan commented "I am so happy and very honoured to be a part of a series which has been enjoyed by generations.
 I really like my character Harlow.
 She is very headstrong, and I enjoy playing that type of character, who's not so intense, knows what she is doing and likes to get involved and Harlow seems to have those qualities."
 Donovan later admitted that she had not watched the show before she was cast.
 She made her debut as Harlow in July 2019.
 That same year, she also appeared in the spin-off series Neighbours: Erinsborough High.
-In 2021, Donvoan returned to the UK to film a special storyline for her character, alongside Amanda Holden.
+In 2021, Donovan returned to the UK to film a special storyline for her character, alongside Amanda Holden.
 Donovan's departure from Neighbours was confirmed in May 2022.
 She returned to the UK permanently after filming her final scenes, which were broadcast that July.